-- BIOM 527: Translational Science Club 1 credit hour in the Fall and Spring semesters.
-MD/PhD students enroll in this course for each Fall and Spring semester they are in the program. - Additional courses as required for your concentration or as directed by your Dissertation Committee. - Meet with Dissertation Committee to obtain approval to write and defend the dissertation before February. - Complete "Notification of Intent to Graduate" form and submit to SOMREO or other PhD program for the required signatures by October 1 for Fall graduation, March 1 for Spring, and July 1 for Summer. - Arrange for external review if comments from at least one manuscript submission (student as primary author) have not been obtained.
-See "External Review of the Dissertation" below for additional information. - Complete "Announcement of Examination" form online at least three weeks prior to the dissertation defense. - Public presentation of dissertation research and closed defense of dissertation session. - Submit "Report on Thesis/Dissertation" forms from each reader to SOMREO or PhD program for the required signatures and submission to OGS. - Following approval of the oral defense and dissertation document, submit dissertation according to the rules and policies of OGS.
-For approved dissertation formats, see BSGP Handbook and the UNM Catalog. - All Ph.D. graduation requirements should be complete at this time so the degree may be awarded. - The PhD dissertation must be successfully defended prior to beginning phase II clerkships.
-The program director, in consultation with the Committee of Studies, must provide written approval to the Office of Medical Student Affairs for the student to be scheduled for Phase II clerkships
+- Be in good academic standing. - During the Summer semester, enroll in BIOM 699: Dissertation with Research Mentor variable hours to maintain half-time status.
+A minimum of 18 hours of 699 credit is required for the Ph.D. - During the Fall and Spring semesters, enroll in the following: - BIOM 527: Translational Science Journal Club 1 credit - BIOM 699: Dissertation with Research Mentor variable hours to maintain half-time status - Additional courses as required for your concentration or as directed by your DC. - Meet with Dissertation Committee to obtain approval to write and defend the dissertation before February. - Complete "Notification of Intent to Graduate" form and submit to the BREP office for the required signatures.
+The deadlines for OGS to receive this notification are: October 1 for Fall graduation, March 1 for Spring, and July 1 for Summer. - Arrange for external review if comments from at least one manuscript submission (student as primary author) have not been obtained.
+See "External Review of the Dissertation" below for additional information. - Complete "Announcement of Final Examination for Doctorate" form and submit to the BREP office for the required signatures at least three weeks prior to the dissertation defense. - Public presentation of dissertation research and closed defense of dissertation session. - Submit "Report of Final Examination" form to the BREP office for the required signatures. - Following approval of the oral defense and dissertation document, submit dissertation according to the rules and policies of OGS (include memo from Program Director regarding MD/PhD graduation procedures).
+For approved dissertation formats, see BSGP Handbook and the UNM Catalog. - All Ph.D. graduation requirements should be complete at this time. - Work with the SOM on re-entering the medical curriculum during the transition block in March.